Overview

 the following verifications are performed:

-- Signature: verified against provider JWKS (with optional thumbprint pinning) for RS256/ES256; HS256 only with explicit opt-in and server-held secret
+- Signature: verified against provider JWKS (with optional pinning)

 - Subject match: if